Burning Man is not a festival; it’s an experimental temporary society.

 I could have stayed in the Temple for hours.
 I wrote notes to my mom all over the Temple: “Mom, I’m ok.”
 “Mom, I miss you.”
 “Mom, I’m so angry you were taken from me.”
 I left a pile of paperwork from the lawsuit filed by my ex-boyfriend over the van (which has now been resolved): “I am sorry for how I hurt you.
 I forgive you.
 I release you.
 Thank you for being a human in my life.”
 I stared at the ashes of the burnt Temple for hours (not on drugs, for the record).
 It was incredibly heartbreaking and uplifting.
 I felt freer after the burn.

 Burning Man is all about reinvention and impermanence.
 The art is impermanent, the Man and the Temple burn down to ashes, the slate is cleared for a new year, a new you.

 I am a citizen of Black Rock City and that was my freshman year.
-I can not wait to see how I grow and learn from now until I return as a sophomore in 2019.
+I can not wait to see how I grow and learn from now until I return as a sophomore.
 Fuck your burn.

 For further reading about all things Burning Man, here’s a list of resources about the history and what happens at Burning Man.
 Be sure to check out my